 Rail pass used to be useful however nowadays we usually buy point to point ticket as it is much cheaper or by flight if long distance.
 The key is to buy 3 to 5 months ahead as it is much cheaper than buying last minute.

 Here are some links to buy trains in each country.
 Let me know if you know other countries so I can add them.

 Tips on taking Bus in Europe

-Taking an intercity bus might save you more money than plane or train provided you have more time to spare.
+Taking an intercity bus might save you more money than a plane or train provided you have more time to spare.
 Bus routes usually double compare to train and subject to traffic condition.

 7. Staying Connected with Portable Wifi

 For most of us, staying online is crucial.
 With an internet connection, we not only able to share travel experience with family & friends but also having internet is useful to find info & reviews, check public transport schedule or use maps when travelling.

 We recommend Roaming Man Portable Wifi.
 You can book & pick up instantly from KLIA or KLIA2.
 They are open 24/7.
 The price is RM30 per day for Europe and can be used in 47 Europe countries.

 The lists below are the basic expenditure per person per day for most Western & Eastern Europe.
 This guideline will allow you to explore and enjoy the city with some indulgent.
 Do adjust according to your needs.